Pullusb/MatNameFromColor/README.md

 copied color name to clipboard - if you have a color copied in the clipboard, the clipboard will be replaced by the name of the color
 Set viewport color from node - try to find a node with color and apply it to viewport color

-note on the
-In the search bar search for
-convert clipboard color to name -  Convert color in paperclip to name (replace paperclip)
+Call the *copied color name to clipboard* from anywhere : In the search bar look for convert clipboard color to name

 #### note:
 this addon use *webcolors* module (will propose to download automatically at first use)